 Responses from the most recent surveys were positive, and all conversations we had with people and relatives were extremely complimentary about the care workers who visit them in their homes and the senior staff team in the office.
-One person said, "All the managers are approachable and keep us up to date when they need to."
+One person said, "All communication with the office is good, we have no problems at all and always know what is going on."
 The RI identifies any actions needed to improve people's well-being in six-monthly quality of care reports.